Party Wall Agreements

 My neighbour has started work without serving notice?
 If the work being undertaken falls within the scope of the Act, i.e. works to the Party Structure (which can be a wall, floor or fence wall, excavations within 3 meters of your property to a depth that is equal to or greater than your foundations) you can apply to the Courts for Interlocutory Relief.
 This will stop the works until the proper procedures have been followed, however, should you be found to be in error, you would be liable for any costs incurred by the Building Owner, so always seek professional advice before embarking on this route.
 If you receive an Injunction you must stop work and seek professional advice, failure to do so could place you in Contempt of Court, which can result in imprisonment.

 So when is the best time to serve a Notice?
 Usually as early as possible, although the greater level of information you provide with the Notice, less questions will be asked by the Adjoining Owner/s Surveyor, thus minimising their fees.
 We would suggest the best time is when you have prepared the necessary drawings and information needed for Building Control Approval as a similar level of detail required for both activities.

 How long do I have to wait before I can start work?
-This depends upon the type of works being undertaken.
-For excavations, including foundations and drainage works Notice should be served at least one month prior to the planned commencement.
-For works to the actual Party Structure or Party Fence Wall a minimum of two moths notice is required, however in both cases you can start sooner by mutual consent.
+This depends upon the type of work being undertaken.
+For excavations, including foundations and drainage works, Notice should be served at least one month prior to the planned commencement.
+For work to the actual Party Structure or Party Fence Wall, a minimum of two months notice is required, however in both cases you can start sooner by mutual consent.